davidblaszka/redpointer/README.md

 7. Run the file, ensemble\_model.py, to obtain an RMSE score for the ensemble model.

-## Future Work
+## FUTURE WORK
   * Add bouldering routes
   * Extend to outside of Washington
-  * Allow for users to querying the routes on my website.
-This would allow users to find recommendations based on type of route (sport, trad, etc.), the location of the route, and the climbing grade.
+  * Focus model on only top recommendations
-  * Find a faster way to run my model on the website.
+  * Find a faster way to run my model on the website

-## Sources
+## SOURCES

 1) MountainProject.com